MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-test-2.md

 Valid values for Azure Analysis Services include `<protocol>://<region>/<servername>` where protocol is string `asazure` or `link` when using a [server name alias](https://docs.microsoft.com/azure/analysis-services/analysis-services-server-alias), region is the Uri where the server was created (for example, westus.asazure.windows.net), and servername is the name of your unique server within the region.

-::: moniker-end

-::: moniker range="asallproducts-allversions || power-bi-premium-current"

-Valid values for Power BI Premium include `<protocol>://api.powerbi.com/v1.0/[tenant name]/[workspace name]` where protocol is string `powerbi`, Uri is `api.powerbi.com`, tenant name is the organization tenant name or `myorg`, and workspace name is the name of a workspace assigned to a dedicated capacity.

-::: moniker-end

-::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"

-Valid values for SQL Server Analysis Services include the network name or IP address of the server, local or localhost for local connections, a URL if the server is configured for HTTP or HTTPS access, or the name of a local cube (.cub) file.

-::: moniker-end

-::: moniker range="asallproducts-allversions || azure-analysis-services-current"

 |Example  |Description  |
 |---------|---------|
 |`Data source=asazure://westus.asazure.windows.net/myasserver`|Azure Analysis Services.|